Mitgorakh/snow/README.md

 ## activation

-For a snow day, add the following to your vimrc:
+For a snow day, add the following to vimrc:

 ```
 colorscheme snow